Presidential transition of George W. Bush: Pre-election activities

 Some planning for Bush's potential presidential transition began as early as the spring of 1999.
 Per the later recounting of Clay Johnson III, Bush had asked him in June 1999 to help prepare a plan for a potential presidential transition.
 Johnson would agree, and would lead Bush's pre-election transition planning.
-Formal planning for a prospective transition began in August of 2000.
+Formal planning for a prospective transition began in August 2000.
 Throughout the pre-election planning efforts, Johnson would hold occasional meetings with Bush.
 While Johnson would continue to head pre-election planning, shortly after the Republican National Convention, it was decided that Bush's running mate, Dick Cheney would be the post-election transition chairman if the ticket were elected.
 The work Johnson oversaw was almost entirely done out of the public-eye, with little media coverage paid to the pre-election transition work until shortly before the day of the election.

 Jonson communicated with Martha Joynt Kumar, head of the nonpartisan "White House Transition Project" group founded in 1999, who were researching presidential transitions.
 Johnson would later talk about receiving helpful insight from their research, and Bush would also credit them with having aided his transition effort.

-A decision the Bush had privately decided upon two weeks before the election was that, if elected, he would name Andrew Card his White House chief of staff.
+A decision that Bush had privately decided upon two weeks before the election was that, if elected, he would name Andrew Card his White House chief of staff.
 This decision was made early due to Johnson's belief that it would be beneficial to have an individual in place for this role early.